briandailey/briandailey.github.com/_posts/2016-02-10-commuter-cycling-in-east-nashville.md

 ### Conclusion

-One of my favorite things about living in Nashville's urban core is the ability to take alternative forms of transporation to work.
+One of my favorite things about living in Nashville's urban core is the ability to take alternative forms of transportation to work.
 One of the reasons many people choose to live in East Nashville is the proximity to the downtown area: encouraging new residents to embrace alternatives will make the city a better place to live by reducing traffic, pollution, and improve emotional and physical well-being.
 Planners would do well to continue making efforts to make it more attractive to casual cyclists.
-Here are some suggestings.
+Here are some suggestions.

 * Provide better routes from the north side of town, particularly the Dickerson Pike corridor.